Earnings are an estimate and cash is real!

 FY2016 annual report, page 74:

-An investor would note that the amount spent by any company for creation of brands is considered capital investment/intangible assets and is considered as cash outflow under-investing section.
+An investor would note that the amount spent by any company for the creation of brands is considered capital investment/intangible assets and is considered as cash outflow under-investing section.
 Similarly, whenever, companies sell their brands & related assets, then investors assume that the cash received by them will be shown as cash inflow under-investing section.

 However, an investor notices that in FY2016, Albert David Ltd has shown the proceeds of ₹53 cr. received from the sale of the brand “Actibile” to Zydus Healthcare, in the cash flow from operations (CFO).